-What is the extra value you will be bringing to the industry in order to attract your future consumers?
-What territory can you enter in order to be different from your competitors but still be relevant to your consumers?
+What extra value will you bring to the industry to attract your future consumers?
+What territory can you enter to be different from your competitors but still be relevant to your target market?
 Here it is important to define what problem you are solving for your future customers.

 List your values.
+What do you stand for?
 How do these values make your brand more competitive?

 Think of the visual identity of your future brand.
 It should be aligned with your brand personality.
 Think of the look and feel you want your brand to have.
 You don’t need to define everything at this stage.
 The best will be to work on the visual identity part with professional designers and branding agencies.

-- What is your brand promise and how are you going to make it happen?
+12. What is your brand promise, and how are you going to make it happen?

 Stories are important.
-If your brand’s story doesn’t feel authentic, neither will its products or services.
-Consider how you answered to the previous questions and start understanding the story behind your new brand.
+If your brand’s story doesn’t feel authentic, neither will your products or services.
+Consider how you answered the previous questions and start understanding the story behind your new brand.
 This will help you create very valuable and unique content for future communications.

 How will you continue to be interesting?
-Think of where do you want to communicate your brand.
-In what media should you appear, how are you going to promote your brand and products through these channels?
+Think of where you want to communicate your brand.
+In what media should you appear?
+How are you going to promote your brand and products through these channels?

-- How are you going to measure your brand’s success?
+15. How will you measure your brand’s success?

 Do you know more questions every entrepreneur or brand strategist should think of when creating a new brand?
 We would love read your thoughts in the comments below!